Cat obesity and weight loss: How to help your cat lose weight

 Most cats will achieve their ideal weight within six to eight months.
 If the process is taking longer than this, something needs to be changed.

 For most cats, the secret to weight loss is a dedicated, committed, and concerned family.
 Cats do not understand that their excess weight is causing them harm.
 It is up to us as good stewards to protect them from harm and not inadvertently contribute to their premature death or development of debilitating diseases.
-Together, you and your veterinary healthcare team can help your cat achieve a healthy body weight and condition safely and successful
+Together, you and your veterinary healthcare team can help your cat achieve a healthy body weight and condition safely and successfully.